Correlation in Statistics

 Perfect Correlation

 When the movement in two related variables is in the same direction and in the same proportion, it is a perfect positive correlation.
 The coefficient of correlation(r) in this case will be +1.
-On the other hand, if changes are proportional but in opposite direction, it will be a perfect negative correlation and its calculated value will be -1.
+On the other hand, if changes are proportional but in the opposite direction, it will be a perfect negative correlation and its calculated value will be -1.

 Absence of Correlation